 government organizations.
 To become a certified Rutgers Environmental Steward,

-graduates of the classroom portion of the program must then complete a 60-hour
+graduates of the classroom portion of the program complete a 60-hour volunteer

-volunteer internship on any topic of their choice.
-Internships are unique and
+internship on a topic of their choice.
+Internships are unique and intended to

-intended to align with the interests of the individual, the needs of the
+align with the interests of the individual, the needs of the program and the community.

 topics include climate change, soil health, renewable energy, waste management,

 water resource protection, invasive species, wildlife management, habitat

 conservation, environmental policy and more.
 Field trips to environmentally

 significant sites are included as part of the program.

 of volunteer projects include:

 and eradicating invasive species in local parks